Information for New Zealanders living in Australia

 Dr Kate McMillan is a senior lecturer in politics at Victoria University of Wellington.
 Dr McMillan is researching the citizenship experiences of New Zealand citizens resident in Australia.

-Paul Hameris an adjunct research associate in Maori studies at Victoria University of Wellington.
+Paul Hamer is an adjunct research associate in Maori studies at Victoria University of Wellington.
 Mr Hamer is studying the impact of the 2001 changes on Maori in Australia, and asking Maori who have returned to New Zealand from Australia why they've come back.